learex-zz/macOS-eGPU/README.md

 `--unlockNvidia | -N`

 Specify that NVIDIA eGPU support shall be unlocked. *patch by @fr34k, @goalque*
 The unlock NVIDIA parameter tells the script to make the Mac compatible with NVIDIA eGPUs.
 This is only required for macOS 10.13.4.
 This might cause issues/crashes with AMD graphics cards.

+`--unlockT82 | -T`

+Specify that the T82 chipsets shall be unlocked.
+The unlock T82 parameter tells the script to make the Mac compatible with T82 eGPU enclosures.
+This is not reduced to eGPU enclosures all thunderbolt enclosures with T82 chipset will work.

 `--cudaDriver | -c`